Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 460 SE is 100% faster than the GeForce GT 240 GDDR5 in general, because of its higher bandwidth. (explain)
+Memory BandwidthThe GeForce GTX 460 SE, in theory, should be a lot faster than the GeForce GT 240 GDDR5 in general. (explain)

-Texel RateThe GeForce GTX 460 SE is much (more or less 77%) better at texture filtering than the GeForce GT 240 GDDR5. (explain)
+Texel RateThe GeForce GTX 460 SE is a lot (more or less 77%) better at texture filtering than the GeForce GT 240 GDDR5. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 460 SE is a better choice, by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 460 SE is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison